 Every Freelancer.com account has a hard ceiling on how many proposals it can send each month.
 Free accounts start with six.
 Even the highest paid tier caps at several hundred.
-Every bid you spend on a project that never hires is a bid you cannot spend on one that will.
-Understanding your Freelancer.com bid limit — and building a strategy around it — is the single most impactful thing you can do to increase your win rate without spending more time bidding.
+Every bid you spend on a project that never hires is a bid you can't spend on one that will.
+Understanding your Freelancer.com bid limit and building a strategy around it is the single most impactful thing you can do to increase your win rate without spending more time bidding.

 Why Your Bid Limit Matters More Than You Think